“What? We are not paying £2,000 on car insurance for our son.”

 For instance, many insurance companies offer reduced car insurance rates when customers select to use black box technology.
 Makes sense since even the knowledge that driving behaviour is monitored makes one more careful driver.
 As I see it, the only problem with black box insurance is that a device must be installed on the car and this is a bother.

-Some insurers offer, what looks like, a cheaper option when you take out car insurance for certain number of miles (let’s say 5,000) per year.
+Some insurers offer, what looks like, a cheaper option when you take out car insurance for a certain number of miles (let’s say 5,000) per year.

 This is not always a good thing because were you to exceed this mileage the costs increase very steeply.